kalebal/catwalk/README.md

 # Project Catwalk

-The Hack Reactor front end capstone project to create a client-facing retail web portal using React.
+A client-facing retail web portal for clothing and acessories.

 ## Installation